kovidgoyal/calibre/src/calibre/manual/metadata.rst

     * You can click the button in between title and authors to swap them automatically.
 Or
     * You can click the button next to author sort to automatically to have |app| automatically fill it from the author name.
     * You can click the button next to tags to use the Tag Editor to manage the tags associated with the book.
+    * The ISBN box will have a red background if you enter an invalid ISBN.
+It will be green for valid ISBNs
+    * The author sort box will be red if the author sort value differs from what |app| thinks it should be.

 Downloading metadata
 ^^^^^^^^^^^^^^^^^^^^^